 Buying slightly below the ‘magic’ numbers can result in some substantial savings.

-If you take a look at the examples above, the diamonds have similar cut, clarity and color grades (and no fluorescence too).
-Yet, each stone can differ greatly in their costs and value.
+If you take a look at the examples above, the diamonds have similar cut, clarity and color grades (and no fluorescence).
+Yet, each stone differ greatly in their value.
 Obviously, you can notice that there is a stark difference in pricing when a diamond hits to the magical 1 carat weight.

 In real life, a well cut 0.90 carat stone measures up at around 6.20mm by 6.20mm and a well cut 1.00 carat diamond measures up at around 6.50mm by 6.50mm.
 At a small difference of only 0.30mm, this difference is hardly distinguishable without a side by side comparison.
 This means that you get a diamond that faces up similarly to a full carat stone and avoid paying the extra 30% increase in prices.